-Our paper also relates and contributes to the empirical literature on auctions, reviewed by Athey and Haile (2007).
-Our modeling of auctions differs in that we consider incomplete information in unobserved productivity rather than costs, which allows for a flexible relationship between the probability of winning the auction and other firm outcomes that depend on productivity, such as employment and output.
+Outside of the literature on imperfect competition, rents, and inequality in the labor market, our paper also relates and contributes to the empirical literature on auctions, reviewed by Athey and Haile (2007).
+We present and solve an auction model with incomplete information in unobserved productivity rather than costs, which allows for a flexible relationship between the probability of winning the auction and other firm outcomes that depend on productivity, such as employment and output.
 Our paper also contributes by quantifying how winning a procurement auction affects the firm's total production and whether it crowds-in or crowds-out activity in the private market.
 In addition, our work complements existing papers on auctions by taking into account how bidding behavior depends on market power, both in the labor market and in the private product market.

-Lastly, our paper relates to a growing body of work that estimates the passthrough and incidence of firm-specific shocks, reviewed by Card et al. (2018).
-An early example is Van Reenen (1996), who studies how innovation affects firms' profits and workers' wages.
+Lastly, our paper relates to a growing body of empirical work that estimates the pass-through and incidence of firm-specific shocks, reviewed by Card et al. (2018).
+An early example is van Reenen (1996), who studies how innovation affects firms' profits and workers' wages.
 He also investigates patents as a source of variation, but finds them to be weakly correlated with profits.
 Building on this insight, Kline et al. (2019) study the incidence of patents that are predicted to be valuable and Howell and Brown (2020) study the incidence of R&D grants.
 A related literature on skill-biased technical change has examined the wage and productivity effects of the adoption of new technology in firms (see Akerman et al., 2015, and the references therein).